-Note: I owe my voice-teaching principles to my own teacher, the late Cornelius Reid, who developed them over 60+ years of teaching singing.
+Note: My voice-teaching principles were inspired by those of my own teacher, the late Cornelius Reid, who developed them over 60+ years of teaching singing.

 What is Correct Singing?

 Correct singing — healthy singing — means singing that is free from unnecessary tension.
 It results from the efficient coordination of the vocal registers.
 Correct singing requires the precise integration of two opposing muscle systems — the cricothyroid and the arytenoid groups — whose primary purpose is to aid in swallowing and breathing.
 By studying with me, you can learn to teach these muscles to cooperate efficiently, allowing you to sing without unnecessary tension.

 First, let me describe some kinds of vocal training that don’t work: